Human Impact on Ecosystems (Edexcel IGCSE Geography): Revision Note

 • There are four groupings commonly used to categorise farming:

-• Arable and pastoral
+• Arable (the cultivation of crops) and pastoral (raising livestock)

 • A farm that has both livestock and grows crops is a mixed farm

-Farming Systems
+Farming systems

 • All farms are systems, they have inputs, processes and output

-Impacts of Farming Systems
+Impacts of farming systems

 • All farming systems impact the ecosystem in which they are located